 Discover the rich history of Gross McGinley and the firm’s deep roots in the Lehigh Valley.

-Gross McGinley is presented with a LGBT Community Leadership Award from the Bradbury-Sullivan LGBT Community Center, recognized for its culturally-sensitive service to the LGBT community.
+Gross McGinley is presented with a LGBT Community Leadership Award from the Bradbury-Sullivan LGBT Community Center, recognized for its culturally-sensitive service to the LGBTQ community.

 Gross McGinley celebrates 40 years of excellence!
 Founded by three young attorneys, the firm grew steadily over the past four decades, now encompassing 33 attorneys and 14 practice areas.